auth0/Guardian.Android/README.md

 enrollment ticket by email for example.

 Next you'll have to create a new pair of RSA keys for the new enrollment.
 The private key will be used to sign the requests to allow or reject a login.
-The public key will be sent during the enroll process so the server can later verify the request's signature.
+The public key will be sent during the enrollment process so the server can later verify the request's signature.

 ```java